 You’ve probably practiced and perfected your booth setup but sometimes you have to think on your toes and be flexible.
 If you have pieces that are really different, put those in an eye-catching area.
 You can direct that part of the display towards the flow of traffic so they’re the first items people see or move them higher up so they’re closer to eye level.

 If the competing vendor is literally right next to you, move your higher display items to the edges so there is a clear definition and separation between your two tables.
-If their table is full of silver earrings, which you sell as well, but you also have rings and necklaces for sale; put those in the
+If their table is full of silver earrings, which you sell as well, but you also have rings and necklaces for sale; put those in the spotlight.

 If you design your setup in collections and zones, it will be easy to shift things around to accommodate each craft show without having to rethink your entire display.
-If you’re not already designing your products in collections, download our free chapter MAKING PRODUCTS THAT PROFIT to learn why they’re so important and how to create them.
-If you want to learn how your display should be sectioned to create flow, zones and help increase sales, download the full e-book.
+If you’re not already designing your products in collections, download my free chapter MAKING PRODUCTS THAT PROFIT to learn why they’re so important and how to create them.
+If you want to learn how your display should be sectioned to create flow, zones and help increase sales, download the full ebook.

 Interaction with vendors is a huge aspect as to why people buy at craft shows so although the person next to you is also selling silver earrings, you have a unique story behind the inspiration, designs and creation of your items.
 Speak up and share that with shoppers; it’s your job to point out your product’s selling features.

 Although you both may use sterling silver and file, buff and polish each piece to get the most flawless surface; if you point it out and they don’t, that’s a selling feature that sets your work apart.
 Don’t assume that shoppers know these things.
 If you’re unsure what you should be sharing with your shoppers and how to do it in a way that feels natural, the worksheets in Chapter 9 (Perfecting your Selling Skills) really helpful.
 Check out the outline on this page.